oracle-devrel/langchain-oci-genai/README.md

 ### Get User's OCID

 1. After logging into the cloud console, click on User Settings under the top right navigation; this will take you to **the User Details** page.
 Copy the OCID into a text file.
-We will need this later..
+We will need this later:

     ![][12]

-2. Under the same page click on **Add API Key** button
+2. On the same page click on **Add API Key** button:

     ![][13]